UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

 • Urethritis (N34) – For infections of the urethra

-Don't Miss Secondary Codes - Causative Agents
+Miss Secondary Codes - Causative Agents

-Providers: If your lab results confirm the pathogen, document it.
-Billers: make sure that the information is carried into the claim.
+Providers: if your lab results confirm the pathogen, document it.

 • Z87.440 – Individual history of urinary tract infections

-This combination supports medical necessity and paints a fuller clinical picture.
-If you’re coding for a chronic urinary tract infection, also watch for documentation mentioning puree (pus cells in urine or other symptoms.
+If you’re coding for a chronic UTI, also check for documentation mentioning pyuria (pus cells in urine) or other recurring symptoms.

 Sepsis or Complications?
 Use Combination Codes